Direct NFS Access

 - Veeam Backup & Replication uses the Direct NFS transport mode to read and write VM data only during the first session of the replication job.
 During subsequent replication job sessions, the VM replica will already have one or more snapshots.
 For this reason, Veeam Backup & Replication will use another transport mode to write VM data to the datastore on the target side.
 The source side proxy will keep reading VM data from the source datastore in the Direct NFS transport mode.

 - If you enable the Enable VMware tools quiescence option in the job settings, Veeam Backup & Replication will not use the Direct NFS transport mode to process running Microsoft Windows VMs that have VMware Tools installed.
+The Direct NFS transport mode is not used because during VM quiescence VMware creates a snapshot with two delta disks per virtual disk.

 - If a VM has some disks that cannot be processed in the Direct NFS access mode, Veeam Backup & Replication processes these VM disks in the Network transport mode.